-As shown in the following chart, ACS has three numerically significant subgroups: White, English Learners, and Socio-economically disadvantaged.
-The Dashboard data indicates that all three subgroups have exhibited mixed achievement levels in both ELA and Math from 2017 to 2019.
-The goal is for all subgroups to perform above standard for both content areas.
+ACS has three numerically significant subgroups: White, English Learners, and Socio-economically disadvantaged.
+The Dashboard data indicates that all three subgroups have exhibited mixed achievement levels in both ELA and Math for the 2021-2022 school year.
+The goal is for as many students as possible to perform above standards in both content areas.